How do I create a recipe? (Original Recipe Tool: Non-English versions of the site)

 On the Web

-We encourage our English-speaking web-site users to begin using our new Recipe Importer tool.
+English-speaking web-site users should see instructions for our Recipe Importer tool.
 Instructions are here.

 This new tool allows you to log a recipe just by entering the web address (URL) of a recipe from your favorite recipe website.
 Or, you can paste or type a list of ingredients, and we'll match the list to items in our database!